shutaozhenzhen/thetimelineproj/doc/howto-setup.rst

 Setting up a development environment
 ====================================

-The first step in setting up a development environment is to install timeline from source.
+The first step in setting up a development environment is to install Timeline from source.
 Follow the instructions in :ref:`label-installing-from-source`, but instead of downloading the zip file, get the source code from our `Mercurial <http://mercurial.selenic.com>`_ repository::